 Mogito Open Access Journals of Oncology & Cancer Studies (MJOCS) Publication Ethics

-At the Mogito Open Access Journal of Oncology and Cancer Studies (MJOCS), we are dedicated to upholding the highest standards of ethics, transparency, and academic integrity in oncology publishing.
-This policy outlines the ethical obligations of authors, editors, peer reviewers, and the publisher to maintain the credibility and reliability of all published work..
+At the Mogito Open Access Journal of Oncology and Cancer Studies (MJOCS), we are committed to the highest standards of ethics, transparency, and academic integrity in oncology publishing.
+Our publication ethics policy defines the responsibilities of authors, editors, peer reviewers, and the publisher, ensuring that all published research maintains credibility, reliability, and scientific rigor.

-At the Mogito Open Access Journal of Oncology and Cancer Studies (MJOCS), we are dedicated to upholding the highest standards of ethics, transparency, and academic integrity in cancer research publishing.
-This policy outlines the ethical obligations of authors, editors, peer reviewers, and the publisher to maintain the credibility and reliability of all published work.
+Mogito Open Access Journal of Oncology and Cancer Studies (MJOCS) is committed to the highest standards of ethics, transparency, and academic integrity in cancer research publishing.
+This policy defines the responsibilities of authors, editors, peer reviewers, and the publisher, ensuring that all published research is credible, reliable, and scientifically rigorous.

 1. Ethical Responsibilities of Authors